Relationship types / Work-Work / Based on

 Original → Suite

-Carmen, WD 31 (Opera by Georges Bizet) is the basis for Carmen Suite no. 1
+Carmen, WD 31 (opera by Georges Bizet) is the basis for Carmen Suite no. 1